postinternetsyndrome/postinternetsyndrome.github.io/docs/_posts/2023-10-15-dancing-devas.md

 > **Update 2023-10-16**
 - The [decklist](https://netrunnerdb.com/en/decklist/49e43583-25b8-439e-98c0-dc97a0f35ca7/-eternal-hacker-hall-of-fame-undefeated-worlds-2023) has now been published on NRDB.
 Head over there and give it a like!

+> **Update 2023-11-30**
+- The devas are now [banned](https://nullsignal.games/blog/eternal-balance-update-11-23/) in Eternal.
+It was fun while it lasted!

 Today we bring you a quick update on a recent *rules development*!

 Right after the release of the Automata Initiative on July 31, NSG put out [an article](https://nullsignal.games/blog/the-automata-initiative-rules-highlights/) with some quick discussion on various upcoming rules changes relevant to the new cards.
 A week later, on August 7, the full [Comprehensive Rules v23.08](https://access.nullsignal.games/CompRules/Null-Signal-Games-Netrunner-Comprehensive-Rules-v23.08.pdf) was published, which contains all the gory details behind those changes.